-Freefalcon 6 Combat Flight Simulator Review for PC
+"Freefalcon 6" Combat Flight Simulator Review for PC

 Another Falcon 4 Variant?

 Yup!
 This is another take on the the ageing Falcon 4 engine.
-It has been created from the ground up by a dedicated bunch of 3d modellers, artists, programmers and various other specialists to represent the ultimate Falcon 4 experience.
+It has been created from the ground up by a dedicated bunch of 3-D modellers, artists, programmers and various other specialists to represent the ultimate Falcon 4 experience.

 So, what do we know?

-Not only are the external 3d models included, but most of them have click-able 3d cockpits, as well as the older Falcon 4 "photo style" cockpits.
+Not only are the external 3-D models included, but most of them have clickable 3-D cockpits, as well as the older Falcon 4 "photo style" cockpits.

 Once you load up the game, which happens impressively quickly, you are presented with so much more than just another game.
 The presentation is really excellent, and the graphics, despite being Direct X 7 (shudder!) are absolutely superb!
-The scenery just jumps off the screen, and is vibrant, whichever theatre you choose to fly in.
+The scenery just jumps off the screen and is vibrant, whichever theatre you choose to fly in.

 Avionics and Cockpit

 And Freefalcon 6 certainly does feel right.
-Its smooth as butter, responsive, and has a great illusion of speed.
+It's smooth as butter, responsive and has a great illusion of speed.
 With enough practise, even a total beginner (a nugget) can be performing aerobatic manoeuvres with relative ease.

-I currently have installed the following
+I currently have installed the following:

-Here is a short list of some of the available planes.
+Here is a short list of some of the available planes:

 Just to be clear, this is another totally free combat flight simulation.
-Yes, you can donate, but they are doing it for the love of the simulation genre, and for the achievement of creating something special.
+Yes, you can donate, but they are doing it for the love of the simulation genre and for the achievement of creating something special.
 I believe that they have achieved that goal in Freefalcon 6.

-You don't even need the original game in order to play this like BMS, just download and play.
+You don't even need the original game in order to play this like BMS—just download and play.

-If comparisons are your thing and you are wondering which of the 2 Falcon Mods to spend your time with, consider the following:
+If comparisons are your thing and you are wondering which of the two Falcon Mods to spend your time with, consider the following:

-Do yourself a favour and make room on your hard drives for both titles, they are both deserving in their own way.
+Do yourself a favour and make room on your hard drives for both titles; they are both deserving in their own way.